How Your Tattoos Could Increase Your Self-Esteem

 For the study, which will appear in an upcoming issue of The Social Science Journal, researchers surveyed 2,395 college students from six universities.
 Participants were asked about the number of tattoos they have as well as their levels of depression and self-esteem.
 They were also asked whether they had ever thought about or attempted suicide.

-There are weaknesses in the study.
+However, there are some weaknesses in this study.
 For one, the highest number of tattoos someone in the study could say they had was "four or more."
 While it's totally possible that participants could have potentially many more than four tattoos, in this study, someone with 10 or 12 tats would show up in the data as exactly the same as someone with four.
 So four may not be as significant a number as the authors would have us believe.

 And obviously, many women who get tattoos don't have a history of depression or suicide, so it's kind of surprising that the authors didn't just ask their participants why they got their tattoos.
 Considering many people get their body art for personally significant reasons, that's an obvious place for the researchers to look next.
 In the meantime, I'll be over here planning my next tat.